ydb-platform/ydb/ydb/docs/en/core/deploy/manual/_includes/prepare-configs.md

        rack: '1'
    ```

+1. In the `blob_storage_config` section, update the FQDN of each node used to store the static storage group:

+    * in the `mirror-3-dc` mode, FQDNs for 9 nodes are needed;
+    * in the `block-4-2` mode, FQDNs for 8 nodes are needed.

 1. Enable user authentication (optional).

    If you plan to use authentication and user access differentiation features in the {{ ydb-short-name }} cluster, add the following parameters to the `domains_config` section: